How to Keep Birds From Nesting on the Porch

 No products found.

-I personally have never tried this method, but so many people claim that it actually works really well.
+I personally have never tried this method, but many people have claimed that it actually works really well.

 Just be mindful that these devices not only “target” birds, but also other animals and pets such as dogs and cats.